fusioncharts/fusionexport-cli/README.md

 The `output-file` option can take a template which is then resolved using ejs, so that the output filenames can be generated exactly as you wanted it to be.

-There are 2 inbuilt function and you can provide you own ones in another JS file and pass it in the option `output-file-definition`
+There are 2 inbuilt functions and you can also provide custom functions in another JS file and pass it in the option `output-file-definition`

 The 2 inbuilt functions are